 Always look for signs that there are real people behind the business.
 Check the site’s footer, about page, or contact us page for the business phone number, email address, and physical address.

 Social proof is a great signal of a legitimate business because it shows that other people like yourself have interacted with it.
 Look for customer reviews of products and links to the business’s social media profiles throughout the site.

 Trust signals such as badges and certifications that have been verified by a third-party company can help you determine if a site is safe and legitimate.
-TrustedSite and McAfee SECURE offer a suite of certifications for ecommerce sites from Certified Secure to Verified Business to Issue-Free Orders.
+TrustedSite offers a suite of certifications for ecommerce sites from Certified Secure to Verified Business to Issue-Free Orders.
 Sites must earn these certifications by meeting a set of requirements for each.
-Look for TrustedSite and McAfee SECURE trustmarks throughout sites to see if they have earned these certifications.
+Look for TrustedSite trustmarks throughout sites to see if they have earned these certifications.
 The Better Business Bureau (BBB) badge is another great one to look for on sites.